First Master of Microscopy

 After the Great Fire of London, several of his colleagues, including Christopher Wren, submitted plans for rebuilding the city.
 Although no London building of Hooke’s survives, his work as an architect/surveyor made him wealthy and subsidized many of his scientific ventures.

-In the field of astronomy, Hooke was the first to report the Great Red Spot of Jupiter and the first to establish the rotation of this giant planet.
-His patient, intelligent efforts improved the telescope as he continued to experiment with the effect of lenses and their diameters on image clarity and size.
-Hooke invented different ways of reducing the sizes of telescopes with long focal lengths and produced his version of the universal joint that is used to the present day.
+In the field of astronomy, Hookepatient, intelligent efforts improved the telescope as he continued to experiment with the effect of lenses and their diameters on image clarity and size.
+Hooke invented different ways of reducing the sizes of telescopes with long focal lengths and produced his version of the universal joint that is used to this present day.
 He designed and tried to invent several other refinements but his plans often exceeded the manufacturing technology of his era.

-More would be known about Hooke’s work on gravity except that he sparked the jealously and ire of Isaac Newton who barely acknowledged Hooke’s contributions and, as Newton did with others he considered competitors, suppressed their names in scientific attribution, sinking careers, and, in Hooke’s case, dampening Hooke’s continued fame.
+More would be known about Hooke’s work on gravity except that he sparked the jealously and ire of Isaac Newton who barely acknowledged Hooke’s contributions and, as with others that he considered competitors, Newton suppressed their names in scientific attribution, sinking careers, and, in Hooke’s case, dampening Hooke’s continued fame.

 Hooke’s memorial at St. Paul’s Cathedral is on the wall in the crypt next to the tomb of his friend and fellow architect, Sir Christopher Wren.
 Besides an asteroid, craters on the moon and on Mars, his name is memorialized in the Robert Hooke Science Centre, Westminster School and the Hooke Medal, The British Society for Cell Biology.